Recrafter/crafter/README.md

 Developers will:
 - Write all code on the **Fabric base** using **Mojang mappings + Access Wideners**.
 - Crafter will:
   - Transpile `AW` → `AT` automatically.
   - Generate mods for Fabric, Quilt, Forge, and NeoForge from one unified source.
   - Eliminate visible loader folders completely.

 The 2.0 architecture will make Crafter a **cross-loader, mapping-centric SDK** for Minecraft modding.

 ---

+## 🧩 Why Crafter Exists

+Over the years, Minecraft modding has fragmented into multiple competing loaders — each born from good intentions, but all chasing the same goal: to replace the previous one.
+NeoForge split from Forge to “fix” its legacy.
+Quilt forked from Fabric to “do things right”.
+None of them truly failed — but none unified anything either.
+Instead, they divided the community.

+Now mod developers face a strange reality: to reach all players, they must build and maintain versions of their mods for every loader.
+Each with its own mappings, Gradle quirks, config formats, and forum drama.
+You don’t just write a mod — you navigate political borders.

+Crafter was created to end that.
+It doesn’t take sides.
+It doesn’t try to be another loader or API.
+Instead, it treats Minecraft itself as the platform — not the loaders around it.
+Crafter automates builds, mixins, and configs for every environment, so modders can focus on what actually matters: making mods, not maintaining them.

+---